gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 35-logging
+## Current Branch: 36-continuous-integration

-Configure logback logs to console and to rolling file.
+Attempting to use CircleCI